singh-man/books/crackingTheCoding/07_objectOrientedDesign.md

 22  }
 ```

 The  method receivedAddRequest,  in  the   User class,   notifies User  B that User  A has  requested to  add him.
-User  B  approves  or  rejects the   request  (via  UserManager. approveAddRequest  or rejectAddRequest), and the UserManager takes care  of adding the  users  to each other's contact lists.
+User  B  approves  or  rejects the   request  (via  UserManager.approveAddRequest  or rejectAddRequest), and the UserManager takes care  of adding the  users  to each other's contact lists.

 The method sentAddRequest in the  User class  is called by UserManager to add an AddRequest to User A's list of requests.
 So the flow is:

 1. User A clicks "add user" on the client and it gets sent to the server.
 2. User A calls requestAddUser(User B).
-3. This method calls UserManager. addUser.
+3. This method calls UserManager.addUser.
 4. UserManager calls both User A.sentAddRequest and User B.receivedAddRequest.

 Again, this is just one way of designing these interactions.
 It is not the only way, or even the only "good" way.